Vespa Cloud lets you set up private endpoint services on your application clusters,

 Create a service consumer endpoint

-test-project, with a VPC network named
+test-project, has a VPC network named

 test-network that resides in the GCP region us-central1, with a subnet test-subnet

-endpoint service, found in the Console, is
+endpoint service (found in the Console) is

 Verify the VPC endpoint is connected to the Vespa cluster